olive-lavine/front-end-chess/README.md

   - Established secure protected routes to control access exclusively for authenticated users.

 - **Chess Opening Database:**
-  - Leveraged the power of the Lichess Masters Database API to offer users the ability to:
+  - Leveraged the power of the Lichess Masters Database API to offer users the ability access opening variations theorized by professional chess players since 1952.
-    - Explore beginner-friendly opening lines.
-    - Access advanced variations played by professional chess players since 1952.

 - **Opening Repertoire Practice:**
   - Enable users to actively practice chess opening sequences from both sides of the board.